 It could be that Adeline is confusing her ‘Sam Woods’.
-The Sam Wood who for a time had a home in Station Road was a lacemaker born in Denby about 1843, married to Mary Hill in 1862, then living in Heanor for several years before coming to Ilkeston in the early 1870’s to live initially in Mundy Street.
+The Sam Wood who for a time had a home in Station Road was a lacemaker born in Denby about 1843, married to Mary Hill in 1862, then lived in Heanor, before coming to Ilkeston in 1871 to live initially in Mundy Street.
 Only later did he move into Station Road.

 The family moved into North Street about 1870, father William now trading as a grocer and baker, Samuel working as a boiler-maker and George as a joiner.
-In December of that year Samuel married Susannah Straw, daughter of Thomas and Ann (nee Jackson) although there is evidence that her parents were perhaps not married.
+In December of that year Samuel married Susannah Straw, daughter of Thomas and Ann (nee Jackson, late Aldred) although there is evidence that her parents were perhaps not married.

 Samuel remained in the North Street area for many years after his marriage, living close by his parents.